contanpe/PSCI/Theory Paper.md

 Each dimension or axis of spin (d) amplifies the phase term θ(t)∝d⋅ln⁡ϕ, creating orthogonal rotational components.

-For the 2D plane (2d), 2 new orthogonal components emerge: sin (θ), and cos (θ).
+For the 2D plane (2d), 2 new orthogonal components emerge: sin (θ), Amplitude, and cos (θ), Phase.
 Numerically, this creates the "2nd order" abstraction, or the number 2.
 This also creates the mathematical concept of "angle".

 *Euler’s formula (eiθ = cos⁡θ + isin⁡θ) is not foundational, and does not imply that euler is a product of the 2d plane, but that instead, this mathematical representation of the formula of euler is derived from UACT’s spin-axis exponentiation, which makes the creation of euler by phi "understandable".*